joebertj/aiops/README.md

 - **Novel AI Applications**: Push beyond conventional AI use cases
 - **Human-AI Collaboration**: Show how creativity enhances AI capabilities

-**🧠 AI-Assisted Development Welcome:**
+**🧠 AI-Foundation Development Welcome:**
-We encourage and celebrate AI-assisted development.
-Use AI to accelerate your contributions, then apply your creativity to push beyond what the training data suggests.
-The best contributions combine AI efficiency with human innovation.
+We encourage and celebrate using AI's superiority as your foundation.
+Start with AI's superior capabilities, then apply your creativity to transcend training data boundaries.
+The best contributions use AI as the base and add human concepts that go beyond what AI learned.

 **Note:** When contributing MCP servers with custom AI behavior, consider using simple tools like vi + terminal that don't impose their own AI opinions on your specialized use cases.